How to Paint New Plaster

 How to Prepare for Painting Over New Plaster

 To prepare for painting over your new plaster, you must first ensure that the plaster is completely dry.
-It is recommended that you wait at least a week before attempting to paint over new plaster.
+It is recommended that once you have finished plastering an indoor wall you should wait at least a week before attempting to paint over new plaster.

 You can buy paints that are specifically designed for use on plaster.
-However, if you don’t have one of these, you can paint over your plaster using a matt emulsion paint that has been watered down.
-You should aim to water it down by mixing around three-parts paint to one-part water.
+Alternatively, you can also paint over your plaster using a matt emulsion paint that has been watered down, by mixing around three-parts paint to one-part water.

 How to Paint New Plaster Yourself